The Curiosity, Intelligence and Personality of Turkeys

 - Wild turkeys can also fly 55 miles an hour and run 18 miles an hour.

 Turkeys are gentle creatures who enjoy socializing with human companions and protecting other turkeys with whom they’ve bonded.
 This holiday season, let’s give turkeys something to be thankful for by leaving them, and all animals, off our plates.
-Visit VegRecipes.org for cruelty-free Thanksgiving recipes.
+Visit VegRecipes.org for FREE and easy cruelty-free Thanksgiving recipes.